rosscm/fedup/README.md

 ![](man/figures/FEDUP_EM-1.png)

-After some manual rearrangement of the annotated pathway clusters, this is the resulting Enrichment Map we get from our `FEDUP` results.
+After some manual rearrangement of the annotated pathway clusters, this is the resulting EnrichmentMap we get from our `FEDUP` results.
 Much better!

 This has effectively summarized the 76 pathways from our dot plot into 14 unique biological themes (including 4 unclustered pathways).
-We can now see clear themes in the data pertaining to muscle contraction, such as NMDA receptor function, calcium homeostasis, and ATPase transport.
+We can now see clear themes in the data pertaining to muscle contraction, such as `NMDA receptor function`, `calcium homeostasis`, and `ATPase transport`.

 Try this out yourself!
 Hopefully it’s the only fedup you achieve
 :grimacing: